 Checkify can help in change management by offering a way to guide people in the best way to perform a task in the form of a checklist.

-Checkify gives you a way of making decisions easier by influencing choices with facts and business knowledge at fingertips so things get done the right way every time.
+Checkify gives you a way of making decisions easier by influencing choices with facts and business knowledge at your fingertips so things get done the right way every time.

 Checkify offers guides with checklists on how things are best done to nudge people towards the best way to complete a task.
-To guide them to not missing out an important step in a process but while allowing them to make suggestions on better ways to improve and allowing input and encouraging feedback.
+To guide them to not missing out on an important step in a process but while allowing them to make suggestions on better ways to improve and allowing input and encouraging feedback.

 Checklists nudge, encourage progress for better decision making.

 Change management is a systematic approach to dealing with the process of implementing change within a business.
 Whether it’s a new system or a new and better way of doing things.

 Change management guides how you prepare, equip, and support people in your organisation to adapt to change.
 Clearly explaining what will change, why it needs to change, and how it is going to be actioned.
 The ultimate goal is to drive success in your business and achieve critical outcomes.